-INSIDE: Roam the Gnome’s Complete Guide to the Dinosaur Museum Canberra.
+INSIDE: Roam the Gnome’s Complete Guide to the National Dinosaur Museum Canberra.

 Dinosaurs to hide behind, dinosaurs to climb in for your own Jurassic Park style photo opportunity, life-size dinosaurs to wow the kids.